joelparkerhenderson/demo-fastmail-api-jmap/README.md

 ## Parse the identity list by using jq

-## Parse the mailbox list by using jq

-If you want to parse the mailbox list JSON, here's an example:
+If you want to parse the identity list JSON, here's an example:

 ```sh
 get-mailbox-list |